 This thoughtful story will appeal to young people trying to navigate today’s media landscape.

 K.L Denman has written many novels for young readers.
-Whether told seriously or with humour and mystery, her stories have explored friendship, mental illness, family and identity.
-Numerous titles have been listed as “Best Books of the Year” and Me, Myself and Ike (Orca Book Publishers) was a finalist for the Governor General’s General’s Literary award.
+Whether told seriously or with humour and mystery, her stories explore friendship, mental illness, family and identity.
+Numerous titles have been listed as “Best Books of the Year” and Me, Myself and Ike (Orca Book Publishers) was a finalist for the Governor General’s Literary award.
 She lives in Delta, British Columbia.
 For more information, visit www.kldenman.com